Frequently Asked Questions

-May I name a charity, a business, or a church as a beneficiary?
+May I name a charity, a business, or a religious organization as a beneficiary?

 Yes, these are all legal entities which you may name as beneficiaries.
 Please list the full legal name, tax identification number and current address so that ETF can best carry out your wishes.

 May I name different beneficiaries for my WRS account and my Wisconsin Public Employers Life Insurance?